 Logistics Industry Insights – February 2023

-The problems across the United States East Coast (USEC) is expected to remain intact as last year; because of port congestion on the United States West Coast (USWC) amid Covid.
+The problems across United States East Coast (USEC) are expected to remain intact as last year; because of port congestion on United States West Coast (USWC) amid Covid.
 There is a slight trend of shifts back that resulted in price reduction; however, the current rates are still triple for the Europe-USEC as compared to pre-pandemic levels.
-Plus, they are more than triple the market of Aisa-USWC.
+Plus, they are more than triple for the market of Aisa-USWC.

 On the other hand, South Korea is trying to control the capacity to prevent the prices from reducing even further.
 Recent research shows the expected freight rates are to be determined by the cargo demand and supply by the liners’ operators.
 The decision was taken after the shipping lines agreed the stabilized freight rates will result in increased profits.

 Ocean Freight Updates – United Arab Emirates February 2023

 USEC and USWC have available space, and IN2 is the only direct service to USEC.
 Despite this, FAK rates are still higher than pre-COVID levels, though carriers are offering competitive NAC deals.

 For the markets of Middle East and Asia, the carriers are offering open allocation.
 As far as the rates go, they continue to decrease.